 Revenues from the Licenses and Permits category are primarily comprised of income from building, electrical, mechanical and plumbing permits.
-FY2023 Adopted Budget Licenses and Permits revenue reflects a decrease of approximately 0.8% from the FY2022 Adopted Budget amount.
+FY2023 Recommended Budget Licenses and Permits revenue reflects a decrease of approximately 0.8% over the FY2022 Adopted Budget amount.
 The FY2021 actual permit revenue was significantly higher than budgeted.
-This was due to significant permitted work being done on residential and commercial structures during the COVID-19 pandemic.
-For the FY2023 Adopted Budget, permit fees are similar to FY2022 based on current year projections and trends.
+This was due to significant permitted work being done on residential and commercial structures during COVID.
+For the FY2023 Recommended Budget, permit fees are similar to FY2022 based on current year projections and trends.